v-finance/camelot/doc/sphinx/source/cep/actions_new.rst

 -------

-Depending on where an action was triggered, a different context will be available during its execution in :meth:`camelot.admin.action.Action.gui_run` and :meth:`camelot.admin.action.Action.model_run`.
+Depending on where an action was triggered, a different context will be available during its execution in :meth:`camelot.admin.action.base.Action.gui_run` and :meth:`camelot.admin.action.base.Action.model_run`.

 The minimal context available in the *GUI thread* is :

-.. autoclass:: camelot.admin.action.GuiContext
+.. autoclass:: camelot.admin.action.base.GuiContext
+   :noindex:

 .. _doc-application-action: